-If you’re standing at the edge of your relationship wondering, “Should I stay or go?”—this is for you.
-We’re diving into 3 brutally honest questions to ask before leaving a relationship—questions that go beyond the usual “Do I love him?” surface-level stuff.
-These are deeper.
-They’re the ones you’d ask your daughter to consider, but maybe haven’t asked yourself yet.
+If you’re standing at the edge of your relationship wondering, “Should I stay or go?”
+Then this is for you.
+We’re getting into 3 brutally honest clarity questions before leaving a relationship – the kind that cut deeper than the tired old “Do I still love him?” nonsense.
+Think important questions before breaking up that you’d totally want your daughter to ask for herself… but somehow haven’t asked yourself yet.
+Let’s fix that.

 Maybe you’ve spent decades trying to make it work.

-But before you make the leap—or settle back into “it’s fine”—you owe it to yourself to get real.
+But before you make the leap, or settle back into “it’s fine,” you owe it to yourself to get real with these “should I leave my relationship” questions

 Not soft.